stevensona/monod/doc/templates.md

 ## Slide deck

-The "Slide deck" template helps you write awesome [Reveal.js](https://github.com/hakimel/reveal.js)-based slides.
-In your Markdown content, use a separator `---` (3 dashes) to split your content into different **sections** (horizontally, like regular slide decks).
+The "Slide deck" template helps you write awesome slides backed by [Reveal.js](https://github.com/hakimel/reveal.js).
+Use a Markdown separator `---` (3 dashes) in your content to split your content into different **sections** (which are displayed horizontally, as you would expect in a regular slide deck).

-Thanks to Reveal.js, it is also possible to group slides into **sub-sections** that are displayed vertically.
+Thanks to Reveal.js, it is also possible to group slides into **sub-sections**, which are displayed vertically.
 Use `----` (4 dashes) to create sub-sections.

 **Example:**